piopon/smart-words/README.md

 This application started as a hobby side-project useful for learning and consolidating new words in different languages in the form of different fun games.
 The first and most obvious choice was to create a quiz game where the user has four options to select the correct answer.
 Currently this is the only type of game fully implemented but there is a plan to add more modes like: hangman or wordly-like game.

+Initially, this application was to be written entirely in HTML/CSS/JS and run entirely on the client side.
+Over time, this concept has evolved and the logic has been applied to the microservices architecture.
+Having that said now all the frontend logic is done in HTML, CSS, and JS while the backend logic is divided into services:
+* quiz service - responsible for controlling quiz game type with starting, stopping quiz, receiving questions and sending answers, and finally for calculating the final result
+* word service - responsible for adding, deleting, and updating words in appropriate dictionary files.

 ## running application